St. Stephen's Anglican Church (Ottawa): St. Stephen's Anglican Church, Britannia

 Dr. Ezekiel Stone Wiggins, the author of several scientific, educational and religious works served as Rector's warden in 1901–1902.
 Thomas Fuller (architect) served as people's warden in 1904.

-From 1904 to 1908, the Canon J. J. Lowe was rector and was succeeded in 1909 by Rev. E. S. Anderson.
+From 1904 to 1908, the Canon J. J. Lowe was rector and was succeeded in 1909 by E. S. Anderson.

-Rev. R H. Steacy presided at the spring vestry meeting in 1909, at which a motion to have "a good plain Church of England service" was carried.
-In 1909, Rev. E. S. Anderson introduced the issue of the division of the parish of Westboro-Britannia from Hintonburg.
+The Rev. R H. Steacy presided at the spring vestry meeting in 1909, at which a motion to have "a good plain Church of England service" was carried.
+In 1909, Anderson introduced the issue of the division of the parish of Westboro-Britannia from Hintonburg.
 E. L. Britain attended the synod and announced that St. Stephen's would subscribe $100 per annum towards the stipend of the rector of the new parish.
-In 1909 the separation of the parish took place with Rev. R..
-H. Steacy as the new rector.
+In 1909 the separation of the parish took place with Steacy as the new rector.
 In 1909, Mrs. A. McNeill donated a communion service.

-The first Rector of St Stephen's was Rev William Jennett.
+The first Rector of St Stephen's was the Rev William Jennett.

 Until 1909 St. Stephen's was part of the Nepean Mission along with All Saints Westboro and St. Matthias Hintonburg.
 It then became part of All Saints and yet later a joint parish with St. Martins, Westboro.

-In 1915 Rev. N. H. Snow presided over the vestry meeting since Col. the Rev, R. H. Steacy had gone overseas as director of chaplain services of the Canadian Expeditionary Forces.
+In 1915 the Rev. N. H. Snow presided over the vestry meeting since Col. the Rev, R. H. Steacy had gone overseas as director of chaplain services of the Canadian Expeditionary Forces.
 In October, 1915, St. Stephen's Church Guild was organized.
 In 1916 the church was consecrated by Charles Roper, then Bishop of Ottawa, the mortgage on the building having been paid off and the mortgage papers burned.
-The rector returned from the war in 1917 and Rev. Norman Snow was appointed curate at All Saints', Ottawa.
+The rector returned from the war in 1917 and the Rev. Norman Snow was appointed curate at All Saints', Ottawa.

 Electric lighting was installed in 1920.
 The vestry considered the advisability of conducting services throughout the winter months.
 On December 6, 1926, a resolution at a special vestry meeting called for the establishment of a new parish of St. Martin's, Woodroffe, and St. Stephen's, Britannia.
-On May 1, 1927, the separation of these churches from Westboro took effect with the rector, Rev. W. B. Morgan.
+On May 1, 1927, the separation of these churches from Westboro took effect with the rector, the Rev. W. B. Morgan.